Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @dev This function can only be called by the `OperatorTableUpdater` contract, which is itself permissionless to call
  * @dev The `referenceTimestamp` must correspond to a reference timestamp for a globalTableRoot stored in the `OperatorTableUpdater`
- *      In addition, it must be greater than the latest reference timestamp for the given operatorSet */ function updateOperatorTable(
+ *      In addition, it must be greater than the latest reference timestamp for the given operatorSet
+ * @dev Reverts for:
+ *      - OnlyTableUpdater: Caller is not the operatorTableUpdater
+ *      - TableUpdateStale: The referenceTimestamp is not greater than the latest reference timestamp
+ * @dev Emits the following events:
+ *      - TableUpdated: When the operator table is successfully updated */ function updateOperatorTable(
     OperatorSet calldata operatorSet,